nicode-io/The_Starting_Point/README.md

 *   Connect to SSH to VPS
     *   ```$ ssh-copy-id -i ~/.ssh/mykey user@host```
     *   ```$ ssh 'user@host```You'll be asked by local system for key password
-    *   It's ok, from now you can connect without having to type a password on this computer
+    *   It's ok, from now you can connect without having to type a password on this computer :magic_wand:

 ####    USERS & ROOT USER
 >   Get the superpowers of admin and give the tiny rights to these bad users :crown: